 Ready, aim, shoot!
-Are you looking for something free and fun to do this spring?
-Sign up to learn how to shoot a bow and arrow.
-This class offers a full service, outdoor range where the basics of archery and archery safety are taught.
+Are you looking for something free and fun to do this fall?
+Sign up to learn the basics of archery and archery safety at this full service, outdoor range.
 Bows, arrows, targets, and arm guards are provided.
-Advance registration is required and space is limited, so sign up now to reserve your spot in the class.
-Come by the Center or call 281-591-7830 to register.
+Registration is required.
+Space is limited, so sign up now to reserve your spot in the class.
+To register, come by the Center or call 281-591-7830.

 Tuesdays from 10 a.m. to 4 p.m.